-The financial position for 2018/19, as set out in the table below shows an over-spend of some £600,000, which is less than 1% of the revenue budget and can be covered by reserves that have been established in part for this purpose.
+The financial position for 2019/20, as set out in the table below shows a small under-spend of some $\pounds 0.314m$ .
+However, this included planned use of reserves of some $\pounds 3.124m$ that have been established in part for this purpose.